How to Backup My Computer

 How important is your data that is the question you need to ask yourself.
 If it is very important then backup more frequently, if it is not important to you then backup less often.
 When was the last time you backed up?
 You should ask yourself that question at least once a week.

 Loss of data is something that is ignored until it happens to you, then it is a critical emergency.
-We see this happen on a daily basis at NTI.
 People who do not back up until it is too late often losing years worth of work!
 If your computer crashed right now, how difficult would it be to replace all the information that you have stored in it?
 Think about it for a minute.
 Don’t wait until it is too late.
 Get on a stringent backup regimen and stick to it.
 You will be glad you did when something goes wrong.

 Who is Responsible for Your Data?